FAQs about Cosmetic Dentistry

 Patients who experience the most benefit from having their teeth whitened:

 - Maintain good dental practices (i.e., they brush three times a day, floss, receive regular dental checkups every six months, etc.)

 - May suffer from slightly discolored or yellow teeth

-- Wish to improve the look of their smile for aesthetic purposes
+- Wish to improve the look of their smile for esthetic purposes

 - Are in good physical health